Perhaps it’s started for you.

-“I’m not done shopping, and I ought to be, but this year, I don’t know where the time has gone.”
+“I’m not done shopping.
+I don’t know where the time has gone.”

 “I’d love to spend Christmas away from home just once.
 The kids are almost grown and it would be great to take them somewhere.
-But we’re expected to go to my Mom’s.
-I don’t know how she and my Dad, in fact my entire family, would handle it.
-We have to go.”
+But we’re expected to go to my Mom’s.”

 It doesn’t have to be that way.

 The holidays happen in the context of life.
-Maybe you found out your spouse is having an affair or you’re getting divorced.
-Maybe your best friend is dying of cancer.
-Maybe you’ve got a child crashing on drugs.
-Maybe your family “does” Christmas, but there’s no joy.
-Maybe you’re not even in contact with members of your family.
+Maybe the context is happy.
+Your first grandchild was recently born.
+Or you’re getting married.
+Maybe you found out your partner is getting a well-deserved promotion.
+Or maybe the context is painful.
+Your spouse is having an affair.
+Your best friend is dying of cancer.
+Or you’ve got a child crashing on drugs.

 Honoring where you are in life, and where your loved ones are, is vital.

 Both my parents died the week before Christmas in 2007, my dad on Christmas Eve Day.
-I had been to my hometown for my mom’s funeral the past week, but had come home and in many ways, comforted myself by preparing food (the same every year except for one “surprise” dish – also a ritual) for the holiday meal, which we had hosted for years.
-After Dad’s death, my husband asked, “Do you want to go on and have people over for Christmas dinner?”
+I’d traveled to my hometown for my mom’s funeral the past week, but had come home and in many ways, comforted myself by preparing food for the holiday meal, which we’d hosted for years.
+After learning of Dad’s death, my husband asked, “Do you want to go on and have people over for Christmas dinner?”

-I let myself consider the option.
-That was huge.
-I’m a pretty responsible type, and calling it off wouldn’t be the norm.
+I let myself consider the option, and even that was huge.
+I’m a pretty responsible type, and calling it off wouldn’t have been my norm.
 But this time, I realized I needed to consider myself.
-And that consideration — giving myself the option — felt like I was giving myself a gift.
+And that consideration — giving myself the option — felt like I gave myself a gift.
+Literally.

-After a few minutes, I stopped.
-I remembered what was really important to me.
-I knew I would feel connected to my parents through ritual.
-It would bring me joy.
-I might have to excuse myself if it was too much.
-That would be okay because ultimately the rituals would bring me joy.
+Within a day or two, I knew what was most important to me.
+I’d feel connected to my parents through the rituals passed down from them.
+I might tear up and I have to excuse myself if it was too much.
+But that would be okay because ultimately the rituals would bring me joy.

-So on Christmas day, my rituals soothed me.
+So, on that Christmas day, my prediction came true.
+Rituals soothed me.
 I choked back tears as I said the same prayer my dad always said.
 I lovingly used the goblets that graced my mother’s table, swallowing a bit of sorrow with each sip.
-I can’t remember what my “surprise” dish was — maybe I chose not to make it.

-You won’t savor a ritual if you’re enslaved to it.
+You can’t relish a ritual if you’re enslaved by it…

 You can decide now which, if any, rituals are important for you to continue this year.
 Are there new ones you’d like to establish?
 Is it time to let go of others?
 Give yourself permission to have options.

 So much of what we create during the holidays is for others – our children, our parents, our friends — and that is admirable.
-But if you dread going through another holiday season, burdened by the shoulds, musts and have-tos, they will strip you of whatever the holidays can mean to you, given your particular circumstance.
+But if you dread going through another holiday season, burdened by the shoulds, the musts and the have-tos, they will strip you of whatever the holidays can mean to you, given the context those days are falling within.